Why B2Bs should embrace D2C and how to get started

 Estimated reading time minutes

-Boost innovation: Leverage your increased access to customers to test new products, drive new product development and enhance your ability to meet your customers’ needs.
+Boost innovation: Tap into your customer base to test drive new products, inspire product development and enhance your ability to meet customer needs.
+For example, you can experiment with new revenue streams such as subscriptions.

 Why commercetools is the perfect fit for D2C